Local-first browser tools

 Images

-Focused tools for common browser-side image workflows.
+Focused tools for common browser-side image workflows, including batch and privacy tasks.

 Data